 Packing tips: your holiday first aid kit

-Although Britain’s heatwave may have prepared us for how to protect ourselves in the sun, there is another dilemma when it comes to holiday prep: what medicines and ‘first aid’ kit should you pack?
+There is a common dilemma when it comes to holiday prep: what medicines and ‘first aid’ kit should you pack?
 What will be available where you’re going, and what won’t?
 We suggest a sensible basis for packing what you need.

 Consider where you’re going.